-Colgate has a longstanding policy to minimize and ultimately eliminate animal testing associated with development of oral care, personal care, and home care products.
+Colgate has a longstanding policy to minimize and ultimately eliminate animal testing associated with development of oral care, personal care and home care products.
 Central to this commitment are our 35-year-long efforts to encourage the development of alternatives that are scientifically valid and can be accepted by scientific regulators.

-We are a leader in promoting, encouraging, and participating in the development, validation, and acceptance of non-animal testing methods worldwide, investing more than $1 million dollars annually on research with non-animal alternatives.
-Globally, there are circumstances when regulatory agencies require animal testing of oral care, personal care, and home care products.
+We are a leader in promoting, encouraging and participating in the development, validation and acceptance of non-animal testing methods worldwide, investing more than $1 million dollars annually on research into non-animal alternatives.
+Globally, there are circumstances when regulatory agencies require animal testing of oral care, personal care and home care products.
 In such limited instances, the tests are conducted at external testing facilities that meet strict government standards and the rigorous requirements that were established by Colgate with input from animal welfare groups.
 We work closely with worldwide regulatory agencies to examine how non-animal tests can be incorporated into their safety requirements for consumer products.

-In addition, we support the European Partnership for Alternative to Animals, the Johns Hopkins Center for Alternatives to Animal Testing, and the Institute for In Vitro Science which are organizations that are focused on developing and/or promoting the use of non-animal methods.
+In addition, we support the European Partnership for Alternative to Animals, the Johns Hopkins Center for Alternatives to Animal Testing and the Institute for In Vitro Science, which are organizations that are focused on developing and/or promoting the use of non-animal methods.
 Colgate actively shares its work to reduce animal use and develop alternatives so that this information can help others minimize animal use.
 Colgate is also a strong supporter of education in this field and partners with the Society of Toxicology to provide grants for student internships, post-doctoral fellowships and research grants to further promote the field of alternatives to animal research.

 Hill’s uses only non-invasive, humane research methods to develop superior nutritional technology so that dogs and cats live longer, healthier lives.
-Importantly, Hill’s believes that any procedure that causes pain to people also causes pain to animals and therefore, is not permitted.
+Importantly, Hill’s believes that any procedure that causes pain to people also causes pain to animals and therefore is not permitted.
 Hill’s does not create or simulate disease conditions in animals and does not conduct a study where euthanasia is the end point.
 Hill’s breakthroughs in pet nutrition are unmatched in the pet food industry, and it has built its business and reputation on always practicing the highest ethical standards.

-We look forward to the day when all necessary safety studies for oral care, personal care, and home care products can be performed without the use of animals.
-We will continue our unwavering efforts toward the development, validation, and scientific and regulatory acceptance of alternative non-animal methods of product safety research, while remaining steadfast in our commitment to the highest standards of product safety for our consumers.
+We look forward to the day when all necessary safety studies for oral care, personal care and home care products can be performed without the use of animals.
+We will continue our unwavering efforts toward the development, validation and scientific and regulatory acceptance of alternative non-animal methods of product safety research, while remaining steadfast in our commitment to the highest standards of product safety for our consumers.
 For more information on our Product Safety Research Policy and other policies, visit our website.